-- Submit a written interim progress and budget report to CIC by December 1, 2024-that is, nearing the end of the first year of grant activities; - Provide final narrative and financial reports to CIC by March 1, 2026, over the signature of the president, which describe the outcomes of the project, indicate the degree to which project goals were met, reflect on the effectiveness of the work, and chart directions for the future; - Participate in efforts by CIC and NetVUE to assess grant-funded activities, including (but not limited to) surveys, virtual focus groups, and gatherings of grant directors; - Provide NetVUE with two copies of the final product(s) created through grant funding; - Permit the inclusion of information about its project in CIC and NetVUE publications; - Be willing to share at future NetVUE Conferences and gatherings what the institution has learned through its grant-supported activities; - Identify the funded activities as supported by CIC and Lilly Endowment Inc. in all project materials and publicity; - Maintain membership in NetVUE throughout all calendar years during which the grant is in process; and - Send a campus team headed by the president, chief academic officer, or another officer at the vice-presidential level to the 2024 and 2026 NetVUE Conferences.
+- Submit a written interim progress and budget report to CIC by December 1, 2025-that is, nearing the end of the first year of grant activities; - Provide final narrative and financial reports to CIC by March 1, 2027, over the signature of the president, which describe the outcomes of the project, indicate the degree to which project goals were met, reflect on the effectiveness of the work, and chart directions for the future; - Participate in efforts by CIC and NetVUE to assess grant-funded activities, including (but not limited to) surveys, virtual focus groups, and gatherings of grant directors, making use of the data that will be supplied from these activities (as well as from internal assessment efforts) in grant reports, in order to document the degree to which project goals were met and initiatives proved effective; - Provide NetVUE with two copies of the final product(s) created through grant funding; - Permit the inclusion of information about its project in CIC and NetVUE publications; - Be willing to share-at future NetVUE Conferences and gatherings, and by means of a one-page summary to be posted on the NetVUE website-what the institution has learned through its grant-supported activities; - Identify the funded activities as supported by the Council of Independent Colleges and Lilly Endowment Inc. in all project materials and publicity;

+- Maintain membership in NetVUE throughout all calendar years during which the grant is in process (minimally, calendar years 2025-2027); and - Send a campus team headed by the president, chief academic officer, or another officer at the vice-presidential level to the next national NetVUE Conference (keeping mind that three-person teams attend with only a nominal registration fee; costs for accommodation and meals are waived).